My research interests primarily lie within aesthetics, normativity, social epistemology and the philosophy of emotions.

 Selected Publications:

-(forthcoming).
+2025.
 'Emotions towards AI and the Echoes of a Paradox' in Oxford Intersections: AI in Society.
 Edited by Henry Shevlin.
 Oxford, England: Oxford University Press.

 2024.
 'Celebrity and Epistemic Influence: Evidence resistance and Epistemic recklessness', in Philosophy of Fame.
 Edited by Alfred Archer, Catherine Robb and Matthew Dennis.
 London: Bloomsbury.